Sidewall markings

 XL Extra load capacity

 The speed rating shows the maximum continuous driving speed capability of the tire.
-The speed rating to be selected depends on the make and model of your car.
-The use of tires with speed ratings that are too low can affect the driving performance and tires with speed ratings that are too high may reduce driving comfort.
+Which speed rating you should select for your vehicle depends on the make and model of your car.
+Using tires with a speed rating that is too low can impair driving performance, while using tires with a speed rating that is too high may reduce driving comfort.

 The most important speed ratings are: